delgadiljulian/master-thesis-project/README.md

 # Master Thesis Research Project
-**Structural Transformation, Diversification Dynamics, and Non-Renewable Resource Economies**
+**Structural Transformation, Diversification Dynamics, and Resource Dependence**

 **Reproducible research repository for a Master’s thesis in Applied Economics**

-This repository contains the full scientific infrastructure, research architecture, data pipelines, and methodological framework for a Master’s thesis focused on structural transformation and the dynamics of economic diversification in economies based on non-renewable natural resources.
+This repository contains the full scientific infrastructure, research architecture, data pipelines, and methodological framework for a Master’s thesis focused on structural transformation and the dynamics of economic diversification under conditions of non-renewable resource dependence.

 This is not a document repository — it is a research system designed as a reproducible scientific laboratory, following principles of open science, research governance, and academic reproducibility.